-- Adding records for expected filter samples that were never generated, for completeness purposes; - Adding individual filter records which would complete a sampling event (PTFE, Nylon and Quartz filters' samplings); - Setting status codes to reflect sampler malfunctions, site or laboratory analyst errors, or power outages; - Reviewing analyst, sample handling laboratory, and measurement laboratory comments to verify consistency between records and correct any typographical errors; - Verifying analyst, sample handling laboratory, and measurement laboratory comments for questionable records; - Identifying, investigating, and/or flagging data that are beyond reasonable bounds or that are unrepresentative of the variable being measured, including: - Sulfur/sulfate ion ratios outside the range 0.784 to 1.731 and non-soil potassium/potassium ion ratios outside the range 0.656 to 6.76 (where non-soil potassium is defined as K minus (2/27)×Si), - Collocated mass/reconstructed mass ratios outside the range of 0.5 to 2, - $\circ$ Anion/cation ratios outside the range 0.86 to 2.82, - Z-scores of the OC/EC (organic carbon/elemental carbon) ratios outside the range -1 to 1; - Examining specific data relating to known issues, including contamination, and flagging data that meet set criteria, including: - Suspected stainless steel contamination.
-Data is collected and reviewed by performing a chromium/nickel check. - The criteria for the chromium/nickel check are: Cr > 0.1; 1.5 < Cr/Ni < 6 and; 1.75 < Fe/Cr < 7. - Examining daily flow rates based on the results of the flow.check function that identifies abnormal flow rates and significant variations over 24-hours; - Setting qualifier codes when deviations from nominal operational settings have occurred (e.g., temperature or pressure outside instrumental tolerances); - Examining the field blank analyses for evidence of swaps with sample filters; - Examining the sample analyses for evidence of swaps with other sample filters on different days.
+- Adding records for expected filter samples that were never generated, for completeness purposes; - Adding individual filter records which would complete a sampling event (PTFE, Nylon and Quartz filters' samplings); - Applying null codes to reflect sampler malfunctions, site or laboratory analyst errors, or power outages; - Reviewing analyst, sample handling laboratory, and measurement laboratory comments to verify consistency between records and correct any typographical errors; - Verifying analyst, sample handling laboratory, and measurement laboratory comments for questionable records; - Identifying, investigating, and/or flagging data that are beyond reasonable bounds or that are unrepresentative of the variable being measured.
+Checks that are visualized using static plots of data include: - O Sulfur/sulfate ion ratios outside the range 0.784 to 1.731 and non-soil potassium/potassium ion ratios outside the range 0.656 to 6.76 (where non-soil potassium is defined as K minus (2/27)×Si), - o Collocated mass/reconstructed mass ratios outside the range of 0.5 to 2, - o Anion/cation ratios outside the range 0.86 to 2.82, - o Z-scores of the OC/EC (organic carbon/elemental carbon) ratios outside the range -1 to 1. - Examining specific data relating to known issues, including contamination, and flagging data that meet set criteria, including: - Suspected stainless steel contamination.
+Data is collected and reviewed by performing a chromium/nickel check. - O The criteria for the chromium/nickel check are: Cr > 0.1; 1.5 < Cr/Ni < 6 and; 1.75 < Fe/Cr < 7. - Examining daily flow rates based on the results of the flow.check function that identifies abnormal flow rates and significant variations over 24-hours; - Applying qualifier or null codes when deviations from nominal operational settings have occurred (e.g., temperature or pressure outside instrumental tolerances); - Examining the field blank analyses for evidence of swaps with sample filters, being run with flow, and/or for evidence of leaks in the system; - Examining the sample analyses for evidence of swaps with other sample filters on different days.